Francesco Simonazzi: 2019

 In 2019, Simonazzi made his car racing debut, competing in the Italian F4 Championship with Cram Motorsport.
 He experienced a challenging rookie year, scoring points on just one occasion, with an eighth place coming at Imola.
-The Italian missed the final two rounds of the season, which meant that he ended up 22nd in the standings.
+Simonazzi missed the final two rounds of the season, which meant that he ended up 22nd in the standings.

 2020

 Simonazzi returned to Italian F4 for 2020, contesting the first round for DRZ Benelli.
 Having scored two points in a pair of appearances for Jenzer Motorsport, which also included a one-off start in Spanish F4, where he took the first podium of his career, Simonazzi drove for BVM Racing in the remaining half of the Italian F4 campaign.
 More points finishes followed, as the Italian finished 18th in the championship with a best result of sixth at the season finale at Vallelunga.